masingar/hellogit/README.txt

-this is an awsome projekt.
+this is an AWSOME projekt.
 It is the best best projet!
 Vi tester git diff
 tester git diff nok en gang